Rammyore007/Azure_Windows_VM/README.md

    "BASICS" tab which consist of
        1. Project Details:
+          a.
 Subscription: Select the Azure subscription to associate with this resource group.
+          b.
 Name the Resource group: Enter a unique name for your resource group.
 This name should be descriptive and help you identify its purpose.

-       2. Resource Details: Collection of resources that share the same lifecycle, permission and policies
-       Region: Choose the Azure region where you want to create the resource group.
+       2. Resource Details: Collection of resources that share the same lifecycle, permission and policies a.Region: Choose the Azure region where you want to create the resource group.

     "TAGS" tab: for unique identification.
 Tags are key-value pairs that you can use to categorize and filter resources.It consists of name and Value